ZiG1,8billion devolution kitty for Manicaland

 The ARDCZ is a body corporate recognised by the Rural District Councils Act 29:13 which forms the legal basis of rural self-governance in the country.
 It was established in July 1993 following the abolition of the dual and racially based system of Rural Councils and District Councils that had formed Zimbabwe’s rural local government system since before independence.

 Zimbabwe has a population of around 16 million people.
-Of this population, 60% to 75% live in rural areas.
+Of this population, approximately 65% to 70% live in rural areas.
 The 60 Rural District Councils (RDCs) are responsible for the welfare and the general socio-economic development of these people.

 Every single day these same councils make decisions that impact significantly on the lives of their respective citizens.
 Councillors and Council Officials spend much time and effort on consulting and working together with ordinary citizens, entrepreneurs and a great number of local organisations in order to serve their mandate.